bxbrenden/Maya-2019-Installation-CentOS-8/README.md

 ## Summary of Findings

 ### Missing Dependencies not Mentioned
-The documents do mention that additional dependencies are required, but none of them mention the following, all of which were needed to run Maya successfully:
+The documents do mention that additional dependencies are required, but none of them mention the following, both of which were needed to run Maya successfully:
 - `libprcre16`
-- `libssl`
 - `libpng15`

 ### Malformed GNOME Desktop File